WLS (AM): ABC ownership

-The WLS Musicradio era
+Musicradio era

-On May 2, 1960, at 6 a.m., WLS went with a full-time Top 40 format.
+On May 2, 1960, at 6 am, WLS went with a full-time Top 40 format.
 Mort Crowley was the first disc jockey under the new format, and the first song played was "Alley-Oop" by The Hollywood Argyles, four weeks before it debuted on the Hot 100.
 The station's jingles were sung by the Anita Kerr Singers.

 Ralph Beaudin was the station's president and general manager, and oversaw the station's transformation into a Top 40 station.
 Sam Holman was the station's program director and an afternoon DJ.
 Beaudin and Holman were both brought in from KQV in Pittsburgh, Pennsylvania.
 Ed Grennan, an announcer on the station since 1959, was retained as a DJ under the new format.
 Star disc jockey Dick Biondi, a 1998 inductee into the National Radio Hall of Fame, was brought in from WEBR in Buffalo, New York.
 Biondi remained on the station until 1963.
 Other DJs who were brought in for the station's new format included Bob Hale from WIRL in Peoria, Illinois, Gene Taylor from WOKY in Milwaukee, Wisconsin, Mort Crowley from WADO in New York City, and Jim Dunbar from WDSU in New Orleans, Louisiana.

 In October 1960, Art Roberts joined the station as a DJ, having previously worked at WKBW in Buffalo, New York.
 Clark Weber joined the station as a DJ, remaining with the station until 1969.
 In 1963, Ron "Ringo" Riley joined the station as a DJ, having previously worked at WHK in Cleveland, Ohio.
 Dex Card joined the station in 1964, and hosted the Silver Dollar Survey countdown until 1967, the longest of the show's hosts.
 In 1967, Larry Lujack joined WLS as a DJ, four months after he had started at the station's top competitor WCFL.
 Lujack returned to WCFL in 1972, but rejoined WLS in 1976, remaining with the station until 1987.
+In 1968, a mid-twenty-something Chuck Buell was recruited as the youngest on-air radio personality for a major market contemporary hit music station to date to host the early evening 6 p.m. to 10 p.m. show.
+An equally young Kris Eric Stevens soon followed a few months later to follow for the 10 p.m. to 2 a.m. show.
 In 1972, John Records Landecker joined WLS, remaining with the station until 1981.
 Landecker returned to WLS in 1986, and remained with the station until its format was changed in 1989.
-Tommy Edwards joined the station as production director in 1972, becoming program director one year later, and later becoming a mid-day DJ.
+Tommy Edwards joined the station as production director in 1972 having previously worked at WOR-FM in New York, becoming program director one year later, and later becoming a mid-day DJ.
 Bob Sirott joined WLS in June 1973, remaining with the station until December 1979.